 Eric Ferring, tenor

 Eric Ferring is a second-year Pittsburgh Opera Resident Artist in 2017-18.
-He is scheduled to perform as Spoletta in Tosca, Basilio/Curzio in The Marriage of Figaro, Ricky in The Long Walk, The Protagonist in Ashes & Snow and Flask in Moby-Dick.
+He is scheduled to perform as Spoletta in Tosca, Basilio/Curzio in The Marriage of Figaro, Ricky in The Long Walk, The Protagonist in Ashes & Snow, Flask in Moby-Dick, and and Nemorino in the student matinee of The Elixir of Love.

-Mr. Ferring earned his Master of Music in Opera Performance at The Boston Conservatory, where he performed as Alfredo/La traviata, Bill/Flight, Tom Rakewell/The Rake’s Progress and Pylade/Iphigénie en Tauride.
+Mr. Ferring earned his Master of Music in Opera Performance at The Boston Conservatory, where he performed as Alfredo/La traviata, Bill/Flight, Tom Rakewell/The Rake’s Progress and Pylade/Iphigénie en Tauride under the tutelage of Dr. Rebecca Folsom.

 He received his Bachelor of Music in Vocal Performance from Drake University, where he performed as Nanki-Poo/The Mikado, Stage Manager/Our Town, and Nemorino/The Elixir of Love.
 Mr. Ferring was a Young Artist at both the Seagle Music Colony and Cedar Rapids Opera, and performed numerous roles with both companies.
 A multi-talented artist, Mr. Ferring also is an accomplished conductor, having conducted To Hell and Back, Old Maid and the Thief, A Chorus Line, Sweeney Todd, Anything Goes, and A Little Night Music.

-Along with winning three Metropolitan Opera National Council Auditions Encouragement Awards, Mr. Ferring took 2nd Place in the 2014 Hal Leonard Vocal Competition: Art Song Division, was a two-time finalist for the International Crescendo Music Awards, and a winner at the 2013 Central Iowa Symphony and Fort Dodge Symphony Competitions.
+Along with winning an Encouragement Award at the Great Lakes Region of the Metropolitan Opera National Council Auditions, Mr. Ferring received Third Prize at the 2017 Gerda Lissner International Voice Competition, 2nd Place in the 2014 Hal Leonard Vocal Competition: Art Song Division, was a two-time finalist for the International Crescendo Music Awards, and a winner at the 2013 Central Iowa Symphony and Fort Dodge Symphony Competitions.

 Mr. Ferring's residency is generously sponsored by Jim and Judith Matheny.